chameleon-ai/webm-for-4chan/README.md

 Automatically burn-in the first available subtitles, if any exist, with `--auto_subs`\
 Print available built-in subtitles with  `--list_subs`\
 Print available audio tracks with  `--list_audio`\
-Manually specify arbitrary audio and video filters for ffmpeg with `--audio_filter` and `--video_filter`
+Manually specify arbitrary audio and video filters for ffmpeg with `--audio_filter` and `--video_filter`\
+For fun, try `--first_second_every_minute`, inspired by the youtube channel FirstSecondEveryMinute (Warning: This can take a while)

 Type `--help` for a complete list of commands.